Learning Evolves In Europe

 Wealthy customers — often merchants and aristocrats — bought scientific books to add to their libraries.
 Scientific books — translated from Arabic two centuries earlier in Spain — now became available in print.

 Authors with Latinized Arabic names appeared in newly printed books on such subjects as medicine, astronomy, agriculture, metallurgy, and meteorology.
-They included Avecinna (Ibn Sina), Geber (Jaber), Averroes (Ibn Rushd), and many others.
+They included Avicenna (Ibn Sina), Geber (Jaber), Averroes (Ibn Rushd), and many others.

 Most of the works, which influenced teaching at European universities in the 1200s, now had an even greater impact.
 During the next 300 years, some of these books continued to be printed and re-printed.